Frequently asked questions

 Qsymia can cause serious side effects, including:

-- See “What is the most important information I should know about Qsymia?” at the beginning of this FAQ
+- See “What is the most important information I should know about Qsymia?” at the beginning of this Medication Guide.

 - Mood changes and trouble sleeping.
 Qsymia may cause depression or mood problems, and trouble sleeping.
 Tell your healthcare provider if symptoms occur.